ryan-mcclue/unsw/comp3331/wk4/week4.md

 * However, performance for stop-and-wait is poor, so implement sliding windows for efficiency (pipelining), i.e. send multiple unACK'd packets at once
   - Go-Back-N: So, send 4 packets, if packet 2 errors, retransmit 2,3,4,5 (heuristic based)
-  - Selective-Repeat: Only retransmit specific errored packet
+  - Selective-Repeat: Only retransmit specific errored packet (out of order packets are buffered, meaning duplicate ACKs less likely)

 duplicate ACKs could be because of high latency will get duplicate ACKs when say sending 10 packets and packet 2 doesn't make it.